kyma-project/kyma/docs/operation-guides/configuration/task-istio-provide-custom-config.md

                   value: "20"
     ```

-While installing with Kyma CLI, don't forget to provide this file's path via `-o` flag.
+2. While installing with Kyma CLI, don't forget to provide this file's path using the `-o` flag.

 Refer to the [IstioOperator API](https://istio.io/docs/reference/config/istio.operator.v1alpha1/) documentation for details about available options.